-The NSSAB is currently seeking members from the communities of Amargosa Valley, Nevada; Goldfield/Tonopah, Nevada; and Tecopa/Shoshone, California.
-Current members hail from throughout Southern Nevada, including Beatty, Boulder City, Mesquite, Pahrump, Panaca, and the Las Vegas Valley.
+The membership drive for fiscal year 2018 has ended.
+The next anticipated membership drive will commence in March 2020.
+Applications are accepted at any time and will be kept on file.
+Current members hail from throughout Southern Nevada, including Amargosa Valley, Beatty, Boulder City, Mesquite, Pahrump, and the Las Vegas Valley.
 Download the membership application.

 What is the NSSAB?

 The NSSAB is a federally-chartered U.S. Department of Energy (DOE) advisory board made up of members from urban and rural communities in Southern Nevada.
 Members meet to study and discuss environmental activities that take place at the Nevada National Security Site and provide recommendations to the DOE Environmental Management Nevada Program.
 The NSSAB is chartered to review and provide feedback on radioactive waste management/disposal and transportation activities, the effects of historic nuclear testing on the groundwater, and other environmental remediation activities.